 You can enter at various levels, depending on the employer.
 Some employers might still consider school leavers with some subjects at National 4 or 5, or equivalent including science subjects.
 Usually they ask for more qualifications.

-You might apply after taking a full time course leading to a National Qualification (NQ), Higher National Certificate (HNC) or Higher National Diploma (HND) in a science subject or a subject such as food technology.
+You might apply after taking a full time course leading to a NQ (SCQF Level 6), HNC (SCQF Level 7) or HND (SCQF Level 8) in a science subject or a subject such as food technology.
 You do not always need formal qualifications for entry to the NQ.
 For entry to HNC or HND you usually need 1-2 Highers.

-You might have a degree in an appropriate science subject — for entry to a degree you normally need 4-5 relevant Highers including science subjects.
+You might have a degree (SCQF Level 9) in an appropriate science subject — for entry to a degree you normally need 4-5 relevant Highers including science subjects.

 You need IT skills to process and record data from experiments.